Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_2.md

 ## Inverter

-There are three aspects we can analyze about the inverter, switching speed, drive strencght matching and power efficient,
+There are three aspects we can analyze about the inverter, switching speed, drive strength matching and power efficiency,

-When we look at the inverter diagram we can see that the currents coming out of the drain of the pmos and nmos transtors have no choice but to equal each other.
+When we look at the inverter diagram we can see that the currents coming out of the drain of the Pmos and Nmos transistors have no choice but to equal each other.
 We can follow through with this equality to then match the width/length ratios as to balance the rise and fall times.

 $$I_n =I_p$$